Philippine debut: 18 Treasures

 Modern debuts typically also feature the "18 Treasures" where 18 individuals (male or female) each present the debutante with a gift.
 These usually also involve a speech from each individual, but unlike the Roses and Candles sets, these groups are of mixed gender.

 Birthday Cake Ceremony

-A ceremony involving the cutting of the birthday cake often occurs.
+The event almost always has a ceremonial cutting of the birthday cake.

 Debutante's Speech

 The program usually concludes ends with a speech from a debutante, where she may share her thoughts on life and extend gratitude towards her guests.

 Music and other performances are usually interspersed between these events.

 Food

-Food is usually served during debuts and often feature filipino dishes or favorite dishes of the debutante.
-Alcohol is also often served.
+A meal is usually served during debuts and often features Filipino cuisine or favorite dishes of the debutante.
+Alcohol is also common.

 Recent Additions

 18 Shoes

 Recent additions to debuts, also include the "18 shoes" in which 18 individuals each present the debutante with a pair of shoes.

 18 Bills

 18 individuals each present the debutante with a "blue bill."
 A "blue bill" in the context of this ceremony refers to the Philippine one thousand peso note.